 Bachelor’s degree required in economics, statistics, or related field

-Three to five years of experience in supporting a research program; experience in designing research instruments and analyzing and writing research reports preferred
+One to three years of experience in supporting a research program; designing research instruments, and analyzing and writing research reports

-Proficiency in SPSS, STATA, Excel, and/or other statistical reporting tools, such as R, STATA, SAS, SPSS, etc.
+Proficiency in Excel, and/or other statistical reporting tools, such as R, STATA, SAS, SPSS, etc.